The APEC Telecommunications and Information Working Group (TEL or TELWG) was established in 1990 and meets biannually.

 - Strengthen cooperation and outreach in the Asia‐Pacific region

 - Enhance utilization of ICTs in addressing global challenges

-- Learn from COVID‐19 and plan for the future
+- Learn from COVID‐19 and plan

 The projects that are currently in progress for each steering group are as follows.

 The ICT Development Steering Group (DSG) focuses on expanding digital access and usage and exploring new ICT applications and services in the APEC region.
 At TEL 63, the Steering Group worked on the following activities: